SpaceX Crew-12: Epsilon

-On June 20, 2025, Josef Aschbacher shared that ESA's portion of the Crew-12 mission—astronaut Sophie Adenot's assignment—will be called Epsilon.
-This will be Adenot's first trip to space.
-She was chosen in the 2022 European Space Agency Astronaut Group and will be the first career astronaut from that class to fly.
-(Note: The 2022 class is split into "career astronauts", who train for multiple long-duration missions and "project astronauts" who fly on single, short-duration mission.
-Two project astronauts from the class have flown on Axiom Space missions: Marcus Wandt on Ax-3 and Sławosz Uznański-Wiśniewski on Ax-4.)
-Stylized with a lowercase epsilon ("ε") in place of the "E" to symbolize a "small, yet impactful" variable to the "collaborative effort of space exploration".
-The mission patch also includes a hummingbird, highlighting how even the tiniest creatures play an important role in nature—tying back to the idea that every contribution matters.
+On 20 June 2025, Josef Aschbacher shared that ESA's portion of the Crew-12 mission—astronaut Sophie Adenot's assignment—will be called Epsilon.
+This is Adenot's first trip to space.
+She was chosen in the 2022 European Space Agency Astronaut Group and became the first career astronaut (Note: The 2022 class is split into "career astronauts", who train for multiple long-duration missions and "project astronauts" who fly on single, short-duration missions.
+Two project astronauts from the class have flown on Axiom Space missions before Crew-12: Marcus Wandt on Ax-3 and Sławosz Uznański-Wiśniewski on Ax-4.) from that class to fly.

+The mission patch features a stylized lowercase epsilon ("ε") in place of the "E" to symbolize a "small, yet impactful" variable to the "collaborative effort of space exploration".
+The patch also includes a hummingbird, highlighting how even the tiniest creatures play an important role in nature — tying back to the idea that every contribution matters.

+During her stay on the ISS, Sophie Adenot is expected to take part in almost 200 scientific and technological experiments including testing various French innovations in monitoring and protecting astronaut health.
+These include autonomous ultrasound scans, synchronized physiological sensors, and measuring bone density and blood flow, as well as monitoring and preventing biological contamination of surfaces.

+On 29 May, 11 June, and 20 July 2026, Adenot tested a development version of the new European Intra-Vehicular Activity (IVA) space suit called EuroSuit, developed by French companies Spartan Space and Decathlon and the Institute of Space Medicine and Physiology (MEDES) for CNES.
+Her task was to evaluate the space suit's ergonomics, especially testing how easily it can be donned and doffed, as well as freedom of movement and manipulation with objects.
+The suit was transported to ISS aboard SpaceX CRS-34 in May 2026.